libvirtlibvirt daemons #Edit source

 unix_sock_group - UNIX socket group owner,

-controlled via the SocketGroup
+controlled via the SocketGroup parameter in the

 virtDRIVERd.socket